 Moving from home to an unfamiliar place, increased alcohol consumption and late nights, students might find themselves victims of crime.
 Owning expensive items such as iPads and laptops, the unguarded can be easy prey to thieves.

 The campaign aims to increase awareness for their own personal security and belongs to ensure students have the best start to student life.

 Police Scotland therefore urges students to party safe, look after their friends, be sensible with how much they drink and avoid illegal drugs or New Psychoactive Substances.

 Police Scotland urges students to look after their financial records, passwords, cards, passports and driving licences to ensure they don’t become a victim to identity theft.
 The campaign advises students on staying safe online and how not to get caught out.

-You can find out more about Police Scotland’s safety tips for students in our Student Safety Guide.
+You can find out more about Police Scotland’s safety tips for students in last year's Student Safety Guide.

 Our Instagram account is providing lots of #StudentLife tips and advice which you can follow at www.instagram.com/PoliceScotlandOfficial

 You can also follow the #StudentLife campaign on our Facebook and Twitter pages.

 Party Safe - Information on how you can stay safe on a night out.